-The site was used for farming from around 1940 by the present owner’s late father, who also ran the Red Lion public house until its closure in 1954.
+The site was used for farming from around 1940 by the current owner's late father, who also ran the Red Lion public house until its closure in 1954.

-The current owner returned to live at Twyford Wharf in 2000 and commenced renovating the site.
+Jim Thomas is the current owner and returned to live at Twyford Wharf in 2000 and commenced renovating the site.

-Twilite Moorings started in 2002 and the Leisure Park opened in 2004.
+Twilite Moorings started in 2002 and the Campsite opened in 2004.

 The major renovation work finished in 2009 with the opening of the shower block in the restored brick kiln.